The Tradition of Horse Paintings in Art

 It is probably safe to say that a great majority of us, whether we’re art connoisseurs or not, came across horse paintings at least once in our lives.
 Now that you think about it, it was perhaps more than that one time too, because the truth is that paintings of horses are among the most common artworks out there.

-We are talking about an entire history of equine arts, going back thousands of years, delivering a fascinating visual homage to this animal, as marvellous now as it always was.
-Inhabiting picturesque landscapes, battlefields, royal estates and busy peasant markets, horses have always been present in the story of man, as both a valuable asset and a unique companion in times of war and peace alike.
+We are talking about the entire history of equine arts, going back thousands of years, delivering a fascinating visual homage to this animal, as marvellous now as it always was.
+Inhabiting picturesque landscapes, battlefields, royal estates, and busy peasant markets, horses have always been present in the story of man, as both a valuable asset and a unique companion in times of war and peace alike.

-A Slideshow Video of 6000 Years of Horse Painting in Art
+A Slideshow Video of 6000 Years of Horse Paintings in Art

 Although the earliest equestrian imagery cannot be discussed in terms of their value as artworks according to today’s principles, it definitely portrays a long-standing relationship between horses and men in a visually-historical sense.
-The very first such examples can be traced back to the famous Lascaux caves in France, which contain prehistoric paintings estimated to be 16,000 years old.
+The very first example of horse paintings can be traced back to the famous Lascaux caves in France, which contain prehistoric paintings estimated to be 16,000 years old.
 In ancient Egyptian and Grecian art, as well as Roman work, horses have been a common sight, as their anatomy was studied and explored with care, while in Christian and Byzantine art they could only be seen as part of the dominant religious scenery.
-The great resurgence came with the Renaissance period, in the 14th century, when Italian artists like Titian, Andrea Mantegna, Raphael and even Leonardo da Vinci all portrayed them.
-This tradition carried on to the Baroque era as well, through the canvases of painters like Peter Paul Rubens, Anthony van Dyck and Diego Velàzquez.
+The great resurgence came with the Renaissance period, in the 14th century, when Italian artists like Titian, Andrea Mantegna, Raphael, and even Leonardo da Vinci all portrayed them.
+This tradition carried on to the Baroque era as well, through the canvases of painters like Peter Paul Rubens, Anthony van Dyck, and Diego Velàzquez.

 As equine sports were established, first by the Tudors and then by the French, many painters were invited to the races.
 One of them was Impressionist artist Edgar Degas, who painter many early racing scenes, together with Benjamin Marshall, Henry Thomas Alken, James Ward, John Frederick Herring Sr., and many more.
 In the 18th century, George Stubbs made his name as “the horse painter” as well, as he produced numerous anatomical drawings of the animal after spending eighteen months dissecting equine carcasses.
 But perhaps the most famous examples of horse paintings to date were created by Romanticism French artists Théodore Géricault and Eugène Delacroix, both of whom portrayed them in many of their artworks.